Rodpach/Invasion_process/README.md

 tandem assessment framework, following a single example of their use.
-In this example we provide data obtained from [GBIF.org](GBIF.org) [(11 April 2022; GBIF Occurrence Download)](https://doi.org/10.15468/dl.8z9dxy) only of *Sturnus vulgaris* in continental Mexico, using a 30x30 km grid.
+In this example we provide data obtained from [GBIF.org](GBIF.org) [(11 April 2022; GBIF Occurrence Download)](https://doi.org/10.15468/dl.8z9dxy) of *Sturnus vulgaris* in continental Mexico, using a 30x30 km grid across continental Mexico.

 ## invasion process

-The `invasion_process` R function receives and `sf` object of a single mulltipolygons layer grid.
+The `invasion_process` R function receives and `sf` object of a single multipolygons layer grid.
 Each grid-cell (polygon) that constitute the grid must contain an attribute/column of an `id` character vector and a `date` of the first recorded invasion.
 If the polygon is not actively invaded `date` is declared as `NA`.
 The function calculates the number